GSA/emerging-technology-atlas/pages/blockchain-forum.md

 <p>48.
 Human Capital Employee Digital Record - build out network of partners (gov and industry) and exchange incremental updates between members</p>

 <p>49.
-IRS potentially can use blockchain for refunds.
+Tax refunds.
 Possible reduction of fraud.
 With tax submission as well.</p>

 <p>50.
 Blockchain technology in existing data acquisition, storage, and retrieval system for traumatic brain injury (TBI) allowing for improved accuracy of individualized patient data which will allow for better prognostic and diagnostic determinations for individual service members who experience TBI.</p>